moomoofarm1/r-text_misc/LocalSetupOfR_if_ANACONDA_incompatible.md

 6. Delete miniconda folder in reticulate::miniconda_path() (/Users/macID/Library/r-miniconda-arm64) in the Library (Mac only, in the terminal, with admin privacy)
 7. Delete the R folder "/Library/Frameworks/R.framework" (in Mac).
 8. Install R;
+9. Alternative to all above due to the python virtual env issues, just run R code: reticulate::conda_remove("textrpp_condaenv")

 # Further to setup the text package in R
 [python version list](https://github.com/moomoofarm1/textPlot/blob/master/R/0_0_text_install.R)